Entries are now open for DOTY 2022!

-Western Living’s Designers of the Year competition is an annual celebration of the best designers in Western Canada, and 2020 marks our (lucky!)
-13th anniversary.
+Western Living’s Designers of the Year competition is an annual celebration of the best designers in Western Canada, and 2022 marks our 15th anniversary.
 Winners are featured in the September issue of the magazine and online at westernliving.ca, as well on our Instagram and Facebook—and of course, at our annual Designers of the Year Awards event, too.
 Check out the winning designers from years past, or sort winners by category.

-Entry Fee (payable upon submission): $100 (plus tax—includes ticket to our Designers of the Year party in Vancouver).
+Entry Fee (payable upon submission): $100 (plus tax).
 Ready to wow our judges with your work?
-Read on for rules and regulations and then get ready to complete our 2020 Designers of the Year entry form below.
+Read on for rules and regulations and then get ready to complete our 2022 Designers of the Year entry form below.
 Questions?
 Check out our FAQ page.